VandolinHimself/Trex-GPT/README.md

 # Trex-GPT

-A Google Chrome extension that interacts with the ChatGPT service.
+A Chrome and Opera extension that passes a selection of the webpage you highlight to ChatGPT for ease of access, removing the need to tab between pages or use the clipboard.

 ## Table of Contents